 - Workplace violence.

 If I was injured at work, who should I tell?

-You should report your injury to your employer as soon as possible, and no later than 30 days after you incurred the injury.
+You should report your injury to your employer as soon as possible and no later than 30 days after you suffered the injury.
 Your employer then has 7 days to report your injury to the insurance company that provides the coverage.
 The insurance company must then provide you with an informational brochure about the program within three days.